Physics-50/Module-2/docs/week3.md

 This week you will continue your investigation of the wavelength of your laser.
 We would like you to follow an identical procedure to last week.
-However, instead of using the 500 lines/mm gratings you should now collect data with the 1000 lines/mm gratings.
+However, instead of using the 500 line/mm grating you should now collect data with the 1000 line/mm grating.
 Take a moment to reflect on expectations before diving into the experiment.
-How will the diffraction pattern change when the grating period is 1000 lines/mm?
+How will the diffraction pattern change when the grating frequency is 1000 lines/mm (grating period is 0.001 mm/line)?

 #### Mini-question 1: Comparing diffraction patterns from gratings with different periods